Georgetown Utilities & Customer Care

 Do I have to come to the Utility Office to pay my bill?

 No, but you may.
-The Utility Office, which is located in the Municipal Complex at 300 Industrial Avenue, is opened Monday through Friday from 8 a.m. to 5 p.m.
+The Utility Office, which is located in the Municipal Complex at 300 Industrial Avenue, is open Monday through Friday from 8:00 AM to 5:00 PM.

 Our automatic draft program is available to customers choosing to have their monthly utility bill automatically deducted from their checking account or credit card each month on the due date.
 The program saves customers the cost of postage and checks, eliminates monthly check writing, and provides a record of payment on the customer’s bank or credit card statement.